flaglyco/flagly-api/API.md

 ### Account Authorization

-Requests that require account authorization expect `Authorization` header containing a bearer token.
-This token needs to belong to an account's session.
+Some requests that work on behalf of an account require account authorization.
+They expect `Authorization` header containing a bearer token that belongs to an account's session.

 They are generated when registering a new account or logging into an existing account.
 See [Account APIs](#2-account-apis) for details.

 Failing to provide a valid token will result in a `401 Unauthorized` error response.

 ### Application Authorization

-Requests that require application authorization expect `Authorization` header containing a bearer token.
-This token needs to belong to an application.
+Some requests that work on behalf of an application (e.g. SDK requests) require application authorization.
+They expect `Authorization` header containing a bearer token that belongs to an application.

 They are generated when an application is created.
-See [Application APIs](#3-application-apis) for details.
+See [SDK APIs](#5-sdk-apis) for details.

 Failing to provide a valid token will result in a `401 Unauthorized` error response.